CS3398-Oberon-Fairies/-CS3398-Oberon-F2018/README.md

 #### Notes:

 While we tried to move the API to AWS, we decided to go with a free MySQL database.
 The downside to this was that the connection between the API and the DB reset once per day (given that the DB service is only intended for tests), resulting in the API having to be restarted before it can be used.
-The last change that was added, was due to us reverting the API location back to "localhost".
+Since this means that we can't guarantee that the API would stay online until the graders can have a look at it, we reverted the API location back to "localhost".

 #### Accomplishments: